Information Addiction – The Ancient Legacy

 However, only with the selection of relevant information we are able to effectively increase our knowledge, and to select the relevant information effectively, we need to focus our attention.

-Automated news feed algorithms are not helpful in selecting relevant information: on the contrary, they further fuel our natural dependence on the consumption of new information,
+Automated news feed algorithms are not helpful in selecting relevant information: on the contrary, they further fuel our natural dependence on the consumption of new information.

-and for fear of losing something, we are willing to click on everything, without focusing on anything …
+And due to the fear of losing something, we are willing to click on everything, without focusing on anything …